fozcodes/data_engineering_nanodegree/03_cloud_data_warehouses/README.md

 The ETL is done from the `etl.py` script.
 Some logic related to DB config and connection, parsing files, etc., was broken out into other modules for organization and to reduce the size of the `etl.py` file.

-Functions are made as small as possible with descriptive names.
-It's best to follow a Functional Programming style whenever possible to make things easy to reason about. `pydash` was added for this reason.

 ## Query examples